Become a Certified Sustainability Communicator in just eight weeks.

 • A strong understanding of climate change and its impacts, as well as the challenges it poses

-• Skills needed to practice climate and sustainability storytelling across different forms of media
+• Skills needed to practice data-driven climate and sustainability storytelling across different forms of media

 • Resources and tools to leverage your communication skills

-• Access to a network of experts in various fields related to sustainability and climate change
+• Access to a network of experts in various fields related to climate change and sustainability

 Schedule